JonPSmith/EfCoreInAction/SoftwareStructure.md

 You have three parts you can look at:

 1. A console application that is fairly simple, and a good place to start if you are new to .NET
-2. An ASP.NET Core application, which is much more complex and is meant to be similar to real-world applictaions.
+2. An ASP.NET Core application, which is much more complex and is meant to be similar to real-world applications.
 3. A `Test` project, which contains numerous unit tests.

 Read the notes below for more details on each of these three.